 Performance

-RaiSim Custom Algorithm for Articulated System
+RaiSim Custom Algorithm for Articulated Systems

 • Composite Rigid Body Algorithm (CRBA)

-• Recursive Newton Euler (RNE)
+• Recursive Newton-Euler (RNE)

-• Mass matrix inversion using Cholesky factorization.
+• Mass matrix inversion using Cholesky factorization

 1. Collision detection: O(n^2)